April Rose Wilkens: Post-conviction actions

-Tulsa Public Radio reported that, according to one of Wilkens's attorneys, Leslie Briggs, that April was denied parole "partly because Carlton’s well-connected father, Don Carlton, protested at the parole board hearings."
-Don Carlton died in January 2022, before Wilkens was denied by the board in March 2022 "the more in-depth hearing where Carlton had previously spoken against her release.
+Tulsa Public Radio reported that, according to one of Wilkens's attorneys, Leslie Briggs, April was denied previous parole opportunities "partly because Carlton's well-connected father, Don Carlton, protested at the parole board hearings."
+Don Carlton died in January 2022, before Wilkens was denied by the board in March 2022 for a stage II hearing -- "the more in-depth hearing where Carlton had previously spoken against her release.
 Briggs said it was the first time Wilkens had ever been denied a second step hearing in the parole process."
 On September 30, 2022, McCarty and Briggs filed Post Conviction Relief for April Wilkens, claiming that evidence was suppressed during trial, resulting in a brady violation.
-Before the filing, Tim Harris was accused of taking campaign contributions from the Brutons and Carltons, family Terry Carlton, and suppressing other evidence not mentioned in the filing.
+Before the filing, Tim Harris was accused of taking campaign contributions from the Brutons and Carltons (both family of Terry Carlton) and suppressing other evidence not mentioned in the filing.
 Her relief was denied, and in February 2023, they filed an appeal.

-Campaign and post-conviction news coverage
+Release campaign and post-conviction news coverage

+Verified News Network (VNN) Oklahoma began researching and reporting on the April Wilkens case in early 2021.
+Their coverage highlighted Oklahoma's systemic failures in addressing domestic violence and how Wilkens’ case illustrates the broader issues of criminalized survivors within the state's justice system, particularly relating to women.
+In 2021, VNN Oklahoma won the 2021 Local Media Digital Innovation Awards “Best Digital News Project” for their illustrated news story “Two decades later, a woman sentenced to life for killing her abuser still fights for freedom” about the April Wilkens case.

 In mid 2022, Leslie Briggs and Colleen McCarty started a podcast where April Wilkens was the subject, with the intent that "listeners should expect case details in upcoming episodes that the jury in the trial never got to hear.".
 It is estimated that around 500 other women are incarcerated in Oklahoma like April Wilkens related to their circumstance of being abused, a "phenomenon of criminalized survivors in Oklahoma prisons."
 The podcast, called “Panic Button," is titled so because "'during the Spring of 1998, April wore a panic button around her neck that would have triggered her home alarm from anywhere."
-Even Brittany Harlow, who covered April's Wilken case right before the podcast launched, has learned new aspects of the case through the podcast.
+Even VNN Oklahoma's Brittany Harlow, who covered April's Wilkens' case the year before the podcast launched, has learned new aspects of the case through the podcast.
 A week after the podcast released the first episode, it had "over 1,000 listeners, is currently the number one non-profit podcast on the app Goodpods and in the top 5% of all podcasts."
-Oklahoma’s criminal code, like most U.S. states, does not "offer reduced sentencing for abuse survivors.
+Oklahoma's criminal code, like most U.S. states, does not "offer reduced sentencing for abuse survivors.
 Only Illinois and New York have such a law" and it was reported in 2021 "that they rarely result in shorter sentences."
 This legislation could also help women sentenced under failure to protect laws.

 The podcast wrapped up with a live panel at Tulsa's Center for Public Secrets.
 The Carltons never responded to the podcast hosts' request for an interview or comment.